McDave18/McDave18/README.md

 - 👋 Hi, I’m @McDave18
-- 👀 I’m interested in learn backend develop
+- 👀 I’m interested in learn frontend and backend development
-- 🌱 I’m currently learning Laravel and Spring Boot
+- 🌱 I’m currently learning Angular, Laravel and Spring Boot

 <!---
 McDave18/McDave18 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.